baochungit/defold-wrap/README.md

 w.button:set_size(vmath.vector(100, 50, 0))
 ```

-Currenly, it has all methods working for GUI nodes, besides, it supports some convenient methods you may need it sometimes, like
+Currently, it has all methods working for GUI nodes, besides, it supports some convenient methods you may need it sometimes, like
 ```
 add_position(...),
 get_position_x()